khofstadter/CS220-AU-portfolio/index.md

 # Joe Chen
 Hi, this is Joe, I'm from Shanghai China.
 I am really interest in psychoanalysis, so I came to the UK to learn it.
-Now I am a psychosocial and psychoanalysis study year 2 student, I am pround of myself could study with my classmates.
-I like to help people, but sometimes I an a bit hesitate to communicate with others.
+Now I am a psychosocial and psychoanalysis study year 2 student, I am proud of myself could study with my classmates.
+I like to help people, but sometimes I am a bit hesitate to communicate with others.
 I also like to observe poeple's behaviour, because I think human is the most mydterious object in the world.
-I traveled through almost the whole China, I have obserbed many different cultures in China and I love to find out the difference of residents between cities and countrysides.
+I traveled through almost the whole China, I have observed many different cultures in China and I love to find out the difference of residents between cities and countrysides.

 ## Social media
-Because China mainland do not allow residents to use google servies, so we use some different social media to contact.
+Because China mainland do not allow residents to use google services, we use some different social media to contact.

 Wechat ID: joe2753718455